 These pickles are also good without any dip at all.
 They have a lot of flavour on their own.

 However you serve them, I am sure you will enjoy them as much as we did.
 They make a great game day snack and would be perfect for Grey Cup Parties if there was a Grey Cup this year.
-But they would also be a great appetizer for your next BBQ or for a family and friends get-together.
+But they would also be a great appetizer for your next BBQ or a family and friends get-together.

 Tips for making Smoked Bacon Wrapped Pickles